itiligent/ESXi-Custom-ISO/README.md

 ```
 1. Enable Powershell script policy:
 	Set-ExecutionPolicy Unrestricted -Scope CurrentUser # and select All
 	To restore default: Set-ExecutionPolicy RemoteSigned -Scope CurrentUser

 For ESXi 7 & 8 ISOs GO TO STEP 3, For ESXi 6.x GO TO STEP 2

 2. ESXi 6.7 ISOs require older Powercli.
-You must OFFLINE INSTALL as follows:
+You must OFFLINE INSTALL PowerCli as follows:
 		Download it here: https://developer.vmware.com/web/tool/12.7.0/vmware-powercli
 		a.
-Start with a FRESH Windows system (Powercli's uninstaller does not appear to remove everything)
+Start with a FRESH Windows system (Powercli's uninstaller does not remove everything)
 		b.
 Extract contents of PowerCLI zip to %ProgramFiles%\WindowsPowerShell\Modules
 		c.
 Run: Get-ChildItem -Path $env:PROGRAMFILES\WindowsPowerShell\Modules\ -Recurse | Unblock-File
 		d.
-Run the esxi6.7.ps1 script so build the 6.7 ISO.
+Run the esxi6.7.ps1 script to build the 6.7 ISO.

 3. For ESXi 7.x and 8.x ISOs:
 	a.
 Run: Install-Module VMware.PowerCLI -Scope CurrentUser # Select Y to install from untrusted repo